Muscular dystrophy (MD) is a genetic disorder that gradually weakens the body's

 Muscular dystrophy is often degenerative, meaning that it slowly affects more organs

 and can't be reversed.
 So, kids may pass through different stages as it progresses

 and need different kinds of treatment.
 During the early stages, physical therapy,

 During the later stages, doctors may use assistive devices, such as:

 Physical Therapy and Bracing

-with exercises that keep the muscles strong and the joints flexible.
+exercises that keep the muscles strong and the joints flexible.